 The first step in finding the equilibrium equations is to draw a free body diagram of the body being analyzed.
-This diagram should show all the force vectors acting on the body.
+This diagram should show all the known and unknown force vectors acting on the body.
 In the free body diagram, provide values for any of the know magnitudes or directions for the force vectors and provide variable names for any unknowns (either magnitudes or directions).

-Next you will need to chose the x, y, and z axes.
+Next you will need to choose the x, y, and z axes.
 These axes do need to be perpendicular to one another, but they do not necessarily have to be horizontal or vertical.
 If you choose coordinate axes that line up with some of your force vectors you will simplify later analysis.

 Once you have chosen axes, you need to break down all of the force vectors into components along the x, y and z directions (see the vectors page in Appendix 1 if you need more guidance on this).
 Your first equation will be the sum of the magnitudes of the components in the x direction being equal to zero, the second equation will be the sum of the magnitudes of the components in the y direction being equal to zero, and the third (if you have a 3D problem) will be the sum of the magnitudes in the z direction being equal to zero.
 Collectively these are known as the equilibrium equations.